 Hit up the late night happy hour Sunday through Thursday from 10pm to 2am if you’re in town during the week.

 If finding Volstead’s wasn’t difficult enough, Marvel Bar is another unbelievable nightlife destination hidden in an alley.
 Finding Marvel Bar is a little easier—while the entrance is an unmarked door in the alley behind the Bachelor Farmer restaurant (another excellent spot, by the way), at least Marvel Bar’s door is painted purple.
 The cocktails are widely regarded as the best in the city.
 If you are looking to impress a date, Marvel Bar can’t be beat.

 Given the name, you’d probably expect a biker bar, but you’ll have to check that and just about every other assumption at the door.
 Psycho Suzi’s takes everything tongue-in-cheek, from its over-the-top Polynesian decor to the tiki drinksin the middle of winter.
 Nothing could get more absurd than a Mai Tai on a 20-below-zero day, but at Psycho Suzi’s, that wouldn’t even bat an eyelash.

 Psycho Suzi’s Motor Lounge

 Like any big city, there are plenty of great big bars in Minneapolis as well as breweries, and clubs.
 What makes it special is the eclectic mix of underground, hidden-gem watering holes.
 From a speakeasy straight out of the 1920s to a rooftop nightclub to a fish-out-of-water tiki bar, there’s a spot for you in Minneapolis.Last updated on Aug 13, 2018

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Minneapolis using the map below!